-On this page I'll be taking a look back at snacks from the eighties (mostly junk food!) including including Walkers, KP and Smiths Crisps.
-Who else agrees with me that you used to get more crisps in a packet in the old days?
-They only seem about half full these days!
+On this page, I'll be taking a look back at some old snacks from the eighties (mostly junk food!) including including Walkers, KP and Smiths Crisps.
+Who else agrees with me that you used to get more crisps in a packet back in the day - they seem to be half filled with air these days!

 sung by someone with an annoying voice.
-At least it only lasts for ten
+Thankfully, it only lasts for ten

-back, I suppose potato waffles were pretty disgusting really, but pour
+back, I suppose potato waffles were pretty tasteless really, but pour

-This is classic a Walkers Crisps advert from the 80s, before Gary Lineker got involved.
+Also in the video playlist is a classic Walkers Crisps advert from the 80s, before Gary Lineker got involved.
 I remember the styling of those crisp packets like it was yesterday.
-This was before they started using foil on the inside, so you could actually see the real crisps.
+This was before they started using foil on the inside, so you could actually see the real crisps through the clear window.
 Those packets look like they're bulging with crisps, too.
 So what is my favourite flavour?
 Well, I have three actually; Ready Salted, Cheese & Onion and Roast Chicken.